 The American vice-presidency is not a powerful post, leading Franklin Roosevelt’s first VP, John Nance Garner, to complain that it was “not worth a bucket of warm piss.”
 However, as Americans have learned nine times — through four assassinations, four natural deaths, and one resignation — the vice-president is just a heartbeat away from the Oval Office.
 When FDR ran for a fourth presidential term in 1944, most expected him to retain his second VP, progressive Henry Wallace.
 But just as the Iowan made his way to the stage to accept the nomination at the Democratic convention amidst a cheering throng of supporters in Chicago Stadium, the chair pounded his gavel and adjourned the meeting for the day.
 Some reporters said he cited a fire code infraction because of the packed house.
 This was just as FDR planned because, contrary to public pronouncements in Wallace’s favor, he’d decided to drop him from the ticket.
 FDR realized he probably wouldn’t survive a fourth term and didn’t want to hand his legacy over to such a liberal idealist.
 Overnight, the right people were made ambassadors and postmasters and a flurry of threats, bribes, and handshakes ensued.
 In short, the old Democratic Party “bosses” brought the upstart liberal progressives to heel.
 When the convention resumed the next day, the police denied some Wallace supporters entrance and scattered the rest.
 The VP slot belonged to Harry Truman, a feisty, unpretentious no-name from Missouri whom FDR scarcely knew but hoped could balance his ticket and get him the same Midwestern votes Wallace delivered in 1940 without the leftist baggage.

 Aside from handling the farming end of FDR’s New Deal, Henry Wallace was most known for advocating a constructive, even conciliatory, relationship with the Soviet Union, so it’s interesting to ponder how the Cold War would have played out had Truman not ended up on the ticket that fateful day in Chicago.
-After the Cold War, Soviet archives confirmed what Wallace’s skeptics in the Democratic Party charged at the time: that Wallace’s progressive wing of the Democratic Party was becoming, essentially, an infiltrated vehicle of the Communist Party USA, at least more than Wallace himself realized at the time (historians learned more after Boris Yeltsin opened Soviet archives in 1992).
-He even naïvely favored the USSR’s Joseph Stalin over Truman and criticized American postwar aid to Western Europe as a Wall Street plot, even though his “Global New Deal” idea promoted pretty much the same idea.
+For filmmaker/historian Oliver Stone, the coup d’état against Wallace at the Democratic convention was one of the great tragedies of the 20th century, leading to an unnecessary Cold War and nuclear arms race (and his own fighting in Vietnam).
+However, after the Cold War, Soviet archives confirmed what Wallace’s skeptics in the Democratic Party charged at the time: that Wallace’s progressive wing of the Democratic Party was becoming, essentially, an infiltrated vehicle of the Communist Party USA — at least more than Wallace himself realized at the time; historians learned more after Boris Yeltsin opened Soviet archives in 1992.
+Wallace even naïvely favored the USSR’s Joseph Stalin over Truman and criticized American postwar aid to Western Europe as a Wall Street plot, even though his “Global New Deal” idea promoted pretty much the same idea.
 That makes a Wallace presidency a compelling and/or disturbing counterfactual (what if?) scenario because the policies he advocated moved in lockstep with the Soviets in 1948, though by 1952 he viewed the USSR as evil.
 Truman, on the other hand, approached the Soviet Union with the containment policy we covered in the previous two chapters and bolstered democratic capitalism in Western Europe with the Marshall Plan and Asia with support for Japan, Taiwan, and South Korea.
 On the domestic front, Truman presided over a proud but anxious country on the cusp of the greatest economic and population boom in its history.

 The United States was as strong economically after WWII as it had ever been or, for that matter, as strong as any country anywhere had ever been.
 It produced roughly 60% of the world’s oil and steel, 80% of its cars, and owned 75% of its gold.
 Unions stayed strong for the next thirty years, creating a relatively prosperous working class that, in turn, helped spur a thriving housing and consumer economy.
 Interest rates stayed low after the war, the GI Bill educated white veterans, and there was a lot of pent-up consumer demand after the long years of depression and war.
 Of course, when workers get prosperous, the GOP starts looking more appealing to them with their promise of tax cuts so, in some ways, the Democrats later became victims of their own success.